catalyst-fp7/documents/interoperability/interoperability.md

 How deeply they can integrate catalyst services (eg widgets) depend on their facility for integrating plugins.

 Message db
-: Converter components will extract messages (and attendant social graph information) from the social and messaging platforms and expose them as SIOC data to other components, including analytics, visualization, voting services and the catalyst platforms.
+: Converter components will extract messages (and attendant social graph information) from the social and messaging platforms and expose them as SIOC data to other components, including analytics, visualisation, voting services and the catalyst platforms.
 Note that this means the user graph will be distributed between many databases (Catalyst databases, Message db, and Voting services.)

 Analytics services
 : The analytic components will extract data from the various databases and supply analytic results back to various components.
 It will also be the origin of some attention mediation messages that will be fed back into the messaging and social platforms.

 Visualisation services
-: Visualization services generate static or dynamic visualizations of various aspects of the data: IBIS and social graph, augmented with votes or the results of analytic services.
+: Visualisation services generate static or dynamic visualisations of various aspects of the data: IBIS and social graph, augmented with votes or the results of analytic services.

 Voting services
 : Voting is a good candidate for reusable components: We can define votes in a platform independent fashion.